 - Curracabundi National Park.

-Trial results for Kosciuszko, Mummel Gulf, Deua and Monga National Parks areas have been assessed and proposed amendments to plans of management to allow horse riding in certain areas of these 4 parks are being progressed.
-The proposed amendments are now available for comment.
+Trial results for Kosciuszko, Mummel Gulf, Deua and Monga National Parks areas have been assessed and the amendments to plans of management to allow horse riding in certain areas of these 4 parks have been finalised.

 Results of the trial